Does This Requirement Apply to You?

 - Your purpose in coming the United States was to receive graduate medical education or training

-Waiving the Two-Year Requirement
+Waiving the 2-Year Requirement

 If you seek to change your visa status to H, L, or permanent residency in the United States, you can apply for a waiver for the 2-year requirement for yourself and your dependents.